ofsoundof/learning_filter_basis/super_resolution/README.md

 ## Quick Start (Test)
 1. `git clone https://github.com/ofsoundof/learning_filter_basis.git`
 2. Download image super-resolution dataset.

-   i)   Download [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) training and validation images.
-Please download the low-resolution images in the NTIRE-2017 challenge. ii)  Download Set5, Set14, B100, and Urban100 [benchmark](https://drive.google.com/file/d/1y8kIpiAa5s-fZ_R5pd4Aq2wJFPfgXFxB/view?usp=sharing). iii) Put the images in a folder called `super_resolution`.
+   i.
+Download [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) training and validation images.
+Please download the low-resolution images in the NTIRE-2017 challenge.

+   ii.
+Download Set5, Set14, B100, and Urban100 [benchmark](https://drive.google.com/file/d/1y8kIpiAa5s-fZ_R5pd4Aq2wJFPfgXFxB/view?usp=sharing).

+   iii.
+Put the images in a folder called `super_resolution`.
 So the folder structure should be like the one above.

 3. Download the test model from [Google drive](https://drive.google.com/file/d/1dUi2GVO2QD6kNwYY71ZOA1vw0BxwNyfU/view?usp=sharing).
 4. Be sure to change the following directories in [`./option.py`](./option.py).

 	`--dir_data`: the directory where you put the dataset.

 	`--dir_save`: the directory where you want to save your the results.
 5. Go to [`./demo.sh`](./demo.sh) and change `DEVICES` to your available CUDA devices and `MODEL_PATH` to the directory where you put the test model.
 6. Run the demo commands in [`./demo.sh`](./demo.sh).